Title

 The Electronics Engineering Law of 2004 establishes the Professional Regulatory Board of Electronics Engineering, defines categories of practice, and sets requirements for licensure and registration, aiming to develop competent professionals in the field and ensure the integrity of the profession.

-The recognized professional categories are Professional Electronics Engineer (PECE), Electronics Engineer (ECE), and Electronics Technician (ECT).
+The categories are: (1) Professional Electronics Engineer (PECE), (2) Electronics Engineer (ECE), and (3) Electronics Technician (ECT).
+These titles are tied to the authorized affixation of the letters “PECE,” “ECE,” and “ECT” respectively.

-The Board is composed of a chairman and two members appointed by the President from the nominees chosen by the Professional Regulation Commission and the accredited professional organization.
+The Board has a chairman and two (2) members appointed by the President from recommendees chosen and ranked by the Professional Regulation Commission (PRC/Commission), which in turn are chosen from nominees submitted by the accredited professional organization.

 Analyze Cases Smarter, Faster